 The College is the beneficiary of certain perpetual trusts held and administered by others which are estimated at fair value of the College's share of the underlying assets.
-The present value of estimated future payments to beneficiaries is reported as a liability in the statement of financial position.
 Inputs used to estimate the fair value of the College's beneficial interest in perpetual trusts are considered unobservable and would be considered to be Level 3 in the fair value hierarchy.